AmandaKwok28/darkR/README.md

 `rstheme` file.

-**Disclaimer:** I have little experience in CSS so the code may contain some redundancies due to messy edits.
+**Disclaimer:** I have little experience in CSS so the code may contain some redundancies.
 The `rstheme` file is based on an edited version of Ben Harrap’s, available [here](https://github.com/benharrap/rsthemes.git).